 Kuwait (Arabic: دولة الكويت), officially the State of Kuwait, is a country in Western Asia.
-The country ranks highly among its regional counterparts in protection of civil liberties, press freedom and constitutionalism.
-With these 53 facts about Kuwait, let’s learn more about its history, economy, political system, oil reserves, war with iraq and more…
+The country ranks highly among its regional counterparts in the protection of civil liberties, press freedom, and constitutionalism.
+With these 53 facts about Kuwait, let’s learn more about its history, economy, political system, oil reserves, war with Iraq and more.

-Fact 3: During the eighteenth century, nomadic tribes and clans suffering from the drought of the desert settled on the coast of the Arabian Gulf.
-The modern day Kuwaitis are the descendants of these early day settlers.
+#3.
+During the eighteenth century, nomadic tribes and clans suffering from the drought of the desert settled on the coast of the Arabian Gulf.
+The modern-day Kuwaitis are the descendants of these early day settlers.
 They built forts to protect themselves from other nomadic tribes and by-passers, and hence the name of the country originated.

-Fact 4: Oil reserves in Kuwait were discovered in 1934.
-Its oil reserves are the world’s sixth largest.
+#4.
+Oil reserves in the country were discovered in 1934.
+Kuwait’s oil reserves are the world’s sixth largest.

 Map of Kuwait

-Fact 11: If a man presents a woman with a gift, it cannot come from him, but must come from his wife, mother, sister or another female relative.
+#11.
+If a man presents a woman with a gift, it cannot come from him but must come from his wife, mother, sister or another female relative.

-Fact 14: The KIA (Kuwait Investment Authority) is the world’s oldest sovereign wealth fund.
+#14.
+The KIA (Kuwait Investment Authority) is the world’s oldest sovereign wealth fund.
 Kuwait is also the largest investor from the Arab world.
-An estimated $8.4 billion was invested by Kuwait in FDIs during 2013.
+An estimated $8.4 billion was invested by Kuwait in FDI during 2013.

-Fact 16: The oil-rich country exports more than 60% of its oil to Asian countries.
-Cost of oil production in Kuwait is the lowest in the world due to the fact that the oil lies close to the surface of earth, making it easy and economical to lift to the top.
+#16.
+The oil-rich country exports more than 60% of its oil to Asian countries.
+Cost of oil production in Kuwait is the lowest in the world due to the fact that the oil lies close to the surface of the earth, making it easy and economical to lift to the top.

-About Kuwait’s: people, sex-ratio, large number of immigrants, size, women’s rights and more…
+About Kuwait’s: people, sex-ratio, a large number of immigrants, size, women’s rights and more…

-Fact 24: Kuwaiti nationals are largely employed by the public and government sectors, while immigrants comprise of 80% of the country’s labor force.
+#24.
+Kuwaiti nationals are largely employed by the public and government sectors, while immigrants comprise 80% of the country’s labor force.